saaguero/ckad-notes/README.md

 - `configMap`
     - A Container using a ConfigMap as a `subPath` volume mount will not receive ConfigMap updates.
 - `secret`
-    - A Container using a Secret as a subPath volume mount will not receive Secret updates.
+    - A Container using a Secret as a `subPath` volume mount will not receive Secret updates.
     - Backed by `tmpfs` (a RAM-backed filesystem) so they are never written to non-volatile storage.
 - `emptyDir`
     - By default, emptyDir volumes are stored on whatever medium is backing the node - that might be disk or SSD or network storage, depending on your environment.
 However, you can set the `emptyDir.medium` field to `memory` to tell Kubernetes to mount a `tmpfs` (RAM-backed filesystem) for you instead.
-While tmpfs is very fast, be aware that unlike disks, it is cleared on node reboot and any files you write **will count against your container’s memory limit**.
+While tmpfs is very fast, be aware that unlike disks, it is cleared on node reboot and any files you write will count against your container’s memory limit.
 - `gitRepo (deprecated)`
     - As an alternative, mount an `emptyDir` into an `InitContainer` that clones the git repo, then mount the emptyDir into the Pod's container.
 - `hostPath`
     - Mounts a file or directory from the host node's filesystem into your Pod.
     - Use: running a Container that needs access to Docker internals; use a hostPath of `/var/lib/docker`, allowing a Pod to specify whether a given hostPath should exist prior to the Pod running, whether it should be created, and what it should exist.
-    - `hostPah.type`: DirectoryOrCreate (created with 0755, same ownership with Kubelet), Directory, FileOrCreate, File, Socket, CharDevice, BlockDevice, '' (default, no check performed)
+    - `hostPah.type`: DirectoryOrCreate (created with 0755, same ownership with Kubelet), Directory, FileOrCreate, File, Socket, CharDevice, BlockDevice (default is empty, so no check is performed.)
     - **WARN**: the files or directories created on the underlying hosts are only writable by `root`.
-You either need to run your process as root in a privileged Container or modify the file permissions on the host to be able to write to a hostPath volume.
+You either need to run your process as root in a privileged Container or modify the file permissions on the host to be able to write to the volume.
 - `nfs`
     - An nfs volume allows an existing NFS (Network File System) share to be mounted into your Pod.
 Unlike emptyDir, which is erased when a Pod is removed, the contents of an nfs volume are preserved and the volume is merely unmounted.
 This means that an NFS volume can be pre-populated with data, and that data can be handed off between Pods.
 NFS can be mounted by multiple writers imultaneously.
 - `persistentVolumeClaim`